 Belles Appraisal Service, LLC maintains the utmost professional ethics

-When creating reports, we follow the highest ethical standards possible.
-We never do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and collect the fee only if the loan closes.
-We don't do assignments on percentage fees.
-That is perhaps the appraisal industries biggest no-no, because it would invite appraisal fraud since increasing the estimate of the home would raise the fee.
+Belles Appraisal Service, LLC holds itself to the industry standards and mandates set in place for professional behavior.
+We refuse to accept anything less from ourselves.
+Working on assignments that contingency fees is never an option.
+That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We can't do assignments on percentage fees.
+That is probably the appraisal professions biggest taboo, because it would invite appraisal fraud since increasing the value of the home would inflate the their paycheck.
 We don't do that.
-Other improper practices may be established by state law or professional societies that the appraiser belongs.
+Other improper practices may be established by state law or professional organizations to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
 We follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.

 When you engage Belles Appraisal Service, LLC we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.